prayash/eventide/TUTORIAL.md

 }
 ```

 Great, now we're changing the state of app.
 Let's hook that up to the A-Frame object.
-Use the `colorIndex` variable to cycle through a globaly defined array of colors.
+Use the `colorIndex` variable to cycle through a globally defined array of colors.
 I've already added that for you so you just need to change the `color` prop of the sphere Entity we created.
 Like so:

 ```javascript
 <Entity